Mykrobe-tools/mykrobe-atlas/docs/targets.md

 # Mykrobe Atlas Targets

-Selects which version of the app (Web, Desktop, TB, S.Aureus etc.) you will target for development, test or package.
+Selects which version of the app (TB, S.Aureus etc.) you will target for development, test or package.
 Targets are defined in `/targets.json`.
-This works by modifying several files and will persist when committed to source control.
+This modifies several files and will persist when committed to source control.

-Select a *Web* target for [Web](web.md), or *Desktop* target for [Desktop](desktop.md)

 ```
 $ yarn set-target